HewlettPackard/Rancher-on-SimpliVity/docs-src/soln-overview/high-availability.md

 ## Deploying two load balancers

 You can configure the playbooks to deploy two load balancers in an active-active configuration to provide high availability access.
-These nodes run `keepalived` and `HAproxy`.
+These nodes run `keepalived` and `nginx`.
 The load balancers are hosted on two VMs that are guaranteed to run on two different ESXi host through using an anti-affinity rule named

 ```